 Registration with voting rights is limited to 5% of the share capital.
 This limit applies both to individual investors and groups of shareholders, with the exception of the Canton of Zurich (limit = 49%) and the City of Zurich (limit = 10%).
 Other statutory registration limits apply to guarantee proof of Swiss control, should such proof be required by a special law or double taxation agreement.
 Nominees are exclusively registered as shareholders without voting rights.
 Exceptions to these registration limits may be granted by the Board of Directors at its discretion, specifically in association with contributions in kind, shareholdings, mergers and easing of tradability of shares on the stock market.
 No exceptions were granted during the reporting period.
 Limitations on transferability are set forth in Article 6 of the company’s Articles of Incorporation.
-They can be amended by a resolution of the General Meeting of Shareholders by a two-thirds majority of represented votes.
+They can be amended by a resolution of the Annual General Meeting by a two-thirds majority of represented votes.

-Participation rights at the General Meeting of Shareholders
+Participation rights at the Annual General Meeting

-In accordance with the company’s Articles of Incorporation, any shareholder may arrange to be represented at the General Meeting by another shareholder entered in the Share Register, who shall present a written power of attorney, or by an independent proxy.
+In accordance with the company's Articles of Incorporation, any shareholder may arrange to be represented at the Annual General Meeting by another shareholder entered in the Share Register, who shall present a written power of attorney, or by an independent proxy.
 Members of the Board of Directors and Management Board may represent other shareholders provided this does not constitute institutionalised representation.
 In accordance with Article 14 para.
-3 of the company’s Articles of Incorporation, the Board of Directors may draw up rules of procedure covering participation in and representation at the General Meeting of Shareholders and, in particular, make detailed provision for the issue of instructions to independent proxies.
+3 of the company's Articles of Incorporation, the Board of Directors may draw up rules of procedure covering participation in and representation at the Annual General Meeting and, in particular, make detailed provision for the issue of instructions to independent proxies.
 It shall ensure that the shareholders are also able to issue electronic powers of attorney and instructions to the independent proxy.

-In accordance with the rules set out in the Articles of Incorporation, resolutions of the General Meeting of Shareholders are generally passed by a majority of the votes cast.
+In accordance with the rules set out in the Articles of Incorporation, resolutions of the Annual General Meeting are generally passed by a majority of the votes cast.
 In addition to those defined in Article 704 of the Swiss Code of Obligations, a qualified majority as defined in the code is required for the following cases:

 - Amendments to the Articles of Incorporation